 Perhaps the corporeal aspect of erotic art is all too obvious, and that it always risks mere titillation as its premature ending is hardly a risk at all.
 Nevertheless, my research suggested a bias I had towards the mind.
 Instead of thinking through my research, I wanted to sense through what it made me think.
 My oscillator was getting twisted but I could still measure it with my intuition.

-Around the time of this realization I remembered a collection of work by Eileen Quinlan, a series of black and white nudes, both Polaroids and silver gelatin prints.
+Around the time of this realization I remembered a collection of work by Eileen Quinlan, a series of black and white nudes, both Polaroids and digital prints.
 Pictured are close-up sections of a woman’s naked body emerging from a blackened space and approaching, full-frontal, the surface of the photo print.
 Sometimes there is a reflection of light as if the body is moving against a piece of glass that stands between the figure and the camera.
 There is moisture and disintegration of the body into scumbles, burns and stains from the photo chemicals, expired film and experimental processes that Quinlan adroitly applies to the production of her prints.
 For me this was the body presenting itself, appearing, coming forth and also disappearing, vanishing and censoring itself through the process of its own exposure: her picture titled Attachment displays the reflection of the camera flash, the brightness of which obscures the breasts, abstracting itself beyond itself and beyond its picturing.

 Here the body is forward and empowered, not caring for our gaze, liquefying itself instead, into the photochemical process.
 This transformation is itself arrested by the camera’s own emulsion.
 The photo is the solvent in which the sensual body (our bodies as much as the body imaged) dissolves into abstraction.
 Quinlan and I arranged a selection of six Polaroid’s into a sequence beginning with a nude body emerging from a black void: the origin of the world, its lap with hairs below the belly, cordiform buttocks in chiaroscuro, and breasts gripped by hands working the body against the abstract picture plane with a final gesture, the left hand giving a blessing, a mudra, or waving goodbye.
 The next image is a dark clump of coniferous trees, their structure of vertical and horizontal needles and branches representing the vastness of diagrammatic space much more than the landscape the photo depicts.
 In the final image the transformation is complete; the galaxy is pierced by a meteor, a cosmic droplet rippling a universe of stars.
 The body hasn’t disappeared; it has transformed into a language, an equation, an artwork and a code.